How to Cite an Organization or Group Author in APA 7th Edition

 What counts as a group author in APA?

-This is different from a source with no author.
-If nobody is credited at all, use the APA citation no author rule instead.
+This is different from a source with no author at all.

 First citation: full name + abbreviation